cedreaper/cedreaper.github.io/tutorials/getting-started.md

 - No limits.
 No cap.
 Just pure upside.

 **Pro Tip:** We’ve seen the best results when users post their referral link in **Christmas light installer groups on Facebook and other social circles.**
-Some contractors have earned **thousands of credits**, covering all their pre-season costs.
+Some contractors have earned **thousands of credits**, covering most their pre-season costs.

 Start sharing in the places where other pros hang out and watch your credits pile up.